1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Electrical power in Fiji is delivered at 240 Volts AC (50Hz) with three-pin power points – the same as in Australia and New Zealand.
 Many appliances that use a transformer can be used with just a plug adaptor, but you should check your owners manual to be sure.

 Yes, but remember that Fiji is a developing country and the WiFi can be slow at times.
 E-mail works great, as does facebook, and most browsing.
-Bandwidth-intensive activities can bog the router down quite quickly.

 DO YOU HAVE TV?

 Yes, In the living room.
 Smart Tv with Netflix and Streaming Videos.
+Bring your Amazon passwords for movies.

 Any website you suggest for learning more about Taveuni (The Garden Island)